Skip Global navigation and goto content

 HIV/STD Testing on our Mobile Unit (FREE):

-Our mobile unit (medical bus) visits sites throughout Manatee County (see calendar above.).
+Our mobile unit (medical bus) visits sites throughout Manatee County.
 Testing is FREE on the mobile unit.

 Get tested if you have ever:

-• Had sexual intercourse, oral sex, or other sexual contact without the use of barriers (condoms or other protective devices) with someone whose STD status you do not know
+• Had sexual intercourse, oral sex, or other sexual contact without the use of barriers with someone whose STD status you do not know

 • Had multiple sex partners (or if partner had multiple sexual partners)